 About the author

 Stephen Mencik was the technical lead for the independent review of Carnivore.
 He also helped to evaluate and design the security for many major Defense Department systems including the Defense Data Network, Defense Messaging System and the NSA's Electronic Key Management System.
 He is searchSecurity's infrastructure and network security expert.
-You can submit questions to him on those topics or the privacy debate through Ask the Expert
+You can submit questions to him on those topics or the privacy debate through

 For more information on this topic, visit these resources: